In this article, I have listed down some very common excuses that every software tester should immediately stop giving.

 #1) We don’t control our Test Environment, we have (read ‘very’) limited access

 I often hear the statements/excuses- ‘We have just Read-only access to the environment’.
-Even worst- ‘We only have access to logs and nothing else’.
+Even worse – ‘We only have access to logs and nothing else’.
 Everything else is done by either a Development team or some other team.

-Here are few possible benefits if you are wondering what I am talking about-
+Here are a few possible benefits if you are wondering what I am talking about-

-- You have full control over your test environment to make sure personally that it is exact or near replica of the production environment.
-This will help you avoid few surprises at least when your deliverables hit production.
+- You have full control over your test environment to make sure personally that it is an exact or near replica of the production environment.
+This will help you avoid a few surprises when your deliverables hit production.

-- You know all involved components, all software used along with their versions for your product to function.
-With time, trust me you will have many insights about their working, limitations and possible failure points.
+- Know all involved components and all software used along with their versions for your product to function.
+With time, trust me you will have many insights about their work, limitations and possible failure points.

 - You have enough access to do at least first level debugging in case there are Infra level issues.
-E.g.: Setup running slow, Checking CPU, Memory utilization and logs at every level of flow are no rocket science.
+E.g.: Setup running slow, checking CPU, memory utilization and logs at every level of flow is not rocket science.

-- You own control over setup, so you know what you are changing and what build you are deploying.
+- You own control over the setup so you know what you are changing and what build you are deploying.
 You are much more confident than before while shipping the release ahead.

 - You learn it and you learn it all.
 Though it is Linux based or Windows based.